tmpfiles.d(5) — Linux manual page

 on the already set access bits for existing file or directories:

-if the existing file has all executable bits unset, all
+if the existing file has all executable bits unset, all executable

-applied to a directory.
-This functionality is particularly useful
+directory.
+This functionality is particularly useful in

-in conjunction with Z.
+conjunction with Z.

-By default the access mode of listed inodes is set to the
+By default, the access mode of listed inodes is set to the

-existed.
-Optionally, if prefixed with ":", the configured access
+already existed.
+Optionally, if prefixed with ":", the configured

 User, Group